konomu/konomu.github.io/_posts/2024-07-20-wa-ga-basics.md

 ## Topical は

-The Japanese language has a special concept known as the **topic**.
+The Japanese language has a concept known as the **topic**.
 As its name implies, the topic is simply **something that the speaker is talking about**.
 In Japanese, **topics are commonly marked by は**.
 That means the topic of a sentence will often be followed immediately by は.
 We will call this usage **topical は**.
 Once a topic has been introduced in Japanese, it can persist across the end of its sentence and set the general theme for the following sentences.
 Almost all sentences that have a topic marked by topical は take the structure of:

 > `Topic` + `Topical は` + `Comment`